Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip.rst

 There is no general color code for LED strips.
 Especially sometimes the color codes are against any agreements.
-In this example the black wire is :led-strip-black:`5V`, green is :led-strip-green:`clock`, red is :led-strip-red:`data` and the blue wire is :led-strip-blue:`ground`.
+In this example the black wire is :led-strip-black:`5V`, green is :led-strip-green:`clock` (WS2801 only), red is :led-strip-red:`data` and the blue wire is :led-strip-blue:`ground`.

-Connect clock and data of the first strip to the LED Strip Bricklet and connect ground of your power supply to it.
+Connect clock (WS2801 only) and data of the first strip to the LED Strip Bricklet and connect ground of your power supply to it.
 Pay attention to connect the clock and data **input** of the first strip to the clock and data **output** of the LED Strip Bricklet.